Esri/spatial-framework-for-hadoop/README.md

 ## Features

 * Java developer utilities for interacting with data exported from ArcGIS
+ * InputFormat extensions and other objects for JSON deserialization
 * Submodule links to the components that form the Hadoop toolkit
  * **Java Geometry API** - Enables spatial operations in Java
  * **Hive Spatial UDFs** - User defined functions for Hive that wrap methods in the Geometry API